klietus/orynth/README.md

 - Ask it to simulate an adversary.
 - Ask the council a question.
 - Ask what this type of system allows it to be.
+- Ask it about the concepts that went into it's construction.

 ## Uses
-- Ethical AI core
+- Ethical AI development core
-- Therapy systems
+- Trauma recovery therapy systems
-- Truth of narrative chat sessions
+- Truth over narrative chat sessions
+- Training shell for AI red teaming